 Henry Hobson Richardson

 Considered by many to be the 19th century’s greatest American architect, H.H.
 Richardson left an imprint on Buffalo that reflects the wealth, prestige and influence of the city during the turn of the century.
-His greatest local work can be seen in the medieval turrets and “Richardsonian Romanesque” styling of the Buffalo State Hospital, now the Richardson Olmsted Complex.
+His greatest local work can be seen in the medieval turrets and “Richardsonian Romanesque” styling of the Buffalo State Hospital, now the Richardson Olmsted Campus.

 Called the “father of the skyscraper”, Sullivan’s visionary designs changed the cityscapes of the world.
 One of his most famous works, Buffalo’s Guaranty Building, was among the world’s first steel supported, curtain-walled buildings.
 From a distance, the building’s lines appear clean and unfettered, but up closer you can see the intricate details and cornices that make it an iconic masterwork.